WikiLeaksFreedomForce/documentation/namecoin/readme.md

-Investiagtion into the namecoin chain
+# Investigation into the namecoin chain

 Binwalk for namecoin blk0001.dat returned